 Photography

-Yes, photography is permitted in the cavern.
+Yes, you may take photographs in the cavern.
 You can even use a flash.
 Just be respectful of other visitors as you try to capture the perfect shot.

 In the cavern, voices carry.
 Rangers ask that you whisper or use your quiet voice.

-Note that baby strollers are prohibited in the cavern.
+Visitors may not use baby strollers in the cavern.
 Take this into account when planning your visit.

 We saw cave swallows at the top of the Natural Entrance Trail.
 At first, we thought they were bats.
 Both share the caves during the summer months.
 They are indeed very different.